GurraT/Totebo-Trading/README.md

 - User friendly with balanced use of image addressing the core message with the web pages
 - A Navbar with easy navigation that collapses on mobile displays
 - Footer with an about section, a fact section about stocks and why to register
-- A open part of the site where non-user can find information about stock stored in the database to draw attention to the webpages
+- An open part of the site where non-user can find information about stock stored in the database to draw attention to the webpages
 - A Register function and a Login page which allow user to enter the member page
 - A member section of the web pages which allow user to set up trading strategies, extracting, reading, editing and storing data connected to strategies and specific stocks